Skip to Content

 © chefnuitregular

 Khao Pad is a classic Thai fried rice dish known for its simple yet satisfying flavors.
 Often made with shrimp or chicken, it’s stir-fried with jasmine rice, eggs, and a medley of vegetables.
-The dish is seasoned with fish sauce and soy sauce, creating a savory, aromatic profile.
-Garnished with lime wedges and cucumber slices, it offers a fresh contrast to the rich flavors.
-Khao Pad is a versatile dish, perfect for any meal, and a favorite among those seeking a quick and delicious option in Thai cuisine.

 24. Kuay Tiew